vitaly-t/pg-promise/README.md

 # Documentation

-In the [Usage] chapter below you can find the basics that you need to know, while the [Official Documentation] gets you started, and provides links to all other resources.
+Chapter [Usage] below explains the basics you need to know, while the [Official Documentation] gets you started, and provides links to all other resources.

 # Contributing